oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/intro/intro.md

 # Lab 1: Introduction

+## Introduction

-Estimated Lab Time: 10 minutes
+Estimated Time: 10 minutes

 In the previous related workshop, we have done the following:
 - Defined and **modeled** our problem, understanding the different steps in the drafting phase of the game